Principal Computational Engineer

 Argonne National Laboratory

-I am currently a member of the Laboratory for Advanced Numerical Simulations at Argonne National Laboratory, where I am one of the developers of the Portable, Extensible Toolkit for Scientific Computation (PETSc).
+I am currently a member of the Laboratory for Advanced Numerical Simulations at Argonne National Laboratory, where I am one of the developers of the Portable, Extensible Toolkit for Scientific Computation (PETSc), and co-direct the "Preparing PETSc/TAO for Exascale" software technologies project of the DOE Exascale Computing Project.
 Before that, I was HPC Earth System Models Architect at Intel Corporation, where I led efforts to identify and exploit opportunities for weather, climate, and Earth system models to leverage next-generation high-performance computing platforms; I also worked with architecture pathfinding teams to provide a computational scientist's perspective on hardware design decisions under consideration.
 Prior to joining Intel, I spent almost a decade as a research scientist at Oak Ridge National Laboratory (ORNL), where I spent time in the National Center for Computational Sciences, the Computer Science and Mathematics Division, and (most recently) the Environmental Sciences Division and the Climate Change Science Institute; I also held a joint faculty appointment with the University of Tennessee.
 I joined ORNL in 2004 after completing my Ph.D. in computer science (with a specialization in computational science) under the guidance of Andreas Stathopoulos at the College of William and Mary in beautiful Williamsburg, Virginia.
 My graduate studies were supported by a Department of Energy Computational Science Graduate Fellowship administered by the fine folks at Krell Institute, and for this I shall be forever grateful.
 I was fortunate enough to complete my fellowship practicum at Los Alamos National Laboratory under the masterful tutelage of Peter Lichtner of the Hydrology, Geochemistry and Geology group.
 Prior to my graduate studies, I studied geology and physics (in addition to Volunteers Football, of course) in the hospitable environs of the University of Tennessee, Knoxville, as a Chancellor's Scholar.

 I am a strong believer in the potential of open-source software to accelerate scientific research by enabling rapid adoption of new methods and approaches and reproducibility of simulations and analyses that others have conducted.
 I am one of the original developers (I began initial implementation of the flow modules during my fellowship practicum at Los Alamos in 2003) of the open-source, massively parallel hydrologic flow and reactive transport code PFLOTRAN, and, for many years, I have been a user and occasional (now full-time) contributor to development of the Portable, Extensible Toolkit for Scientific Computation (PETSc), which provides the underlying computational framework for PFLOTRAN and many other scientific simulation codes.